MatthewRobbins-USDA/FRR_hfiasm_assemblies/characterize_scaffolds/README.md

 # Get scaffold contig information from previous results

 A final script can be run to pull together the outputs from the above scripts.
 This script is an R script called `get_scaf_cont_info.R`.
 It has a single argument, which is the path to a table file containing the needed information for the script.
-The table file should be setup like so:
+The table file should be setup as a tab-delimited file like so:
 ```
 Config  Value
 base    <basename>